 But I won’t lie.
 Perfecting this single serve low carb brownie recipe was not a huge hardship.
 Every one that came out of my oven, whether too goopy or too dry, was rather tasty in its own unique way.
 And now that I’ve got it down pat, you can benefit from all of my experiments.

-I also recommend serving these with a scoop of Halo Top Birthday Cake ice cream when they are still warm from the oven.
+I also recommend serving these with a scoop of Keto Vanilla Ice Cream when they are still warm from the oven.
 This is officially Low Carb Brownie Heaven.

 Preheat oven to 325F.